Oppoin/email_service/README.md

 email_service
 =============

-Email Service plugin for CakePHP
+Email Service plugin for CakePHP.
+# How it works